gwenjo/mario-memory/README.md

 **Structure**

 The structure of this game is divided over three pages, on the homepage, where the game starts right with the level of EASY.
 On all pages, at the top left corner you can find the different levels that can be played.
 Consisting of EASY-MED and -HARD.
-Everytime when u reset the game there will be a instruction message of the game.
+Everytime when u reset the game there will be an instruction message of the game.
 The reset button allows you to shuffle the cards again and start a new game.

 **Skeleton**